puzzle/amm-techlab/CONTRIBUTING.md

 ## Do you have questions about the techlab

-* Ask your question as an issue on GitHub
+* Ask your question as an issue on GitHub.

 Thanks!